ArturRod/ecg-dicom-web-viewer/README.md

 # ecg-dicom-web-viewer

 This library allows viewing an ECG file in DICOM format in web view. </br>
-Thanks to the author https://github.com/jap1968 in his project https://github.com/jap1968/dcm-waveform since it is an adaptation of what has been done.

 - NPM: https://www.npmjs.com/package/ecg-dicom-web-viewer

 ## Installation